IBM/aspera-cli/README.md

-        --case=VALUE                 basename of output for for test --scan-path=VALUE            subpath in folder id to start scan in (default=/) --scan-id=VALUE              forder id in storage to start scan in, default is access key main folder id --mimemagic=ENUM             use Mime type detection of gem mimemagic: yes, [no] --overwrite=ENUM             when to overwrite result file: always, never, [mtime] --file-access=ENUM           how to read and write files in repository: [local], remote --max-size=VALUE             maximum size (in bytes) of preview file
+        --case=VALUE                 basename of output for for test --scan-path=VALUE            subpath in folder id to start scan in (default=/) --scan-id=VALUE              forder id in storage to start scan in, default is access key main folder id --mimemagic=ENUM             use Mime type detection of gem mimemagic: [no], yes --overwrite=ENUM             when to overwrite result file: always, never, [mtime] --file-access=ENUM           how to read and write files in repository: [local], remote --max-size=VALUE             maximum size (in bytes) of preview file